mihaiolteanu/lastfm/README.md

  :SK "your-secret-key-generated-at-step-four")
 ```

-If you don't follow this step, the lastfm services that need authentication
+If you don't follow this step, the lastfm services that need
-(love/unlove track, scrobble track) won't work.
+authentication (love/unlove track, scrobble track) won't work.

+Keep this file in a safe place.
+The next time you install lastfm on a
+new computer, you only need to copy this file into the correct
+location and skip all these authentication steps.

 # Usage